Azure/azure-iot-device-ecosystem/Azure_Certified_Device/docs/Getting-started-with-the-Azure-Certified-Device-portal.md

 - For IoT Plug and Play issues related to the model repository, refer to [Device model repository](https://docs.microsoft.com/azure/iot-pnp/concepts-model-repository).

 - In some instances where the logs indicate `Failed to get Digital Twin Model ID of device xx due to DeviceNotConnected`, try rebooting the device and re-starting the device provisioning process.

+- If AICS is failing, double-check that your device code is setting the Model ID Payload during DPS provisioning.
+This is a requirement for AICS to validate your device.

 ## Activity 4 - Submitting and completing the review: `Review & certify`